ETH Zurich :

 (Link to course catalogue)

 The lecture covers the role of Information & Communication Technology (ICT) for sustainable energy usage.
-It outlines concepts of the emerging smart grid as well as approaches to motivate sustainable consumer choices.
-For that it combines technologies from ubiquitous computing and traditional ICT with insights from socio-psychological research and illustrates these concepts with examples from actual applications.
+It starts out with a general background on the current landscape of energy generation and consumption and outlines concepts of the emerging smart grid.
+The lecture combines technologies from ubiquitous computing and traditional ICT with socio-economic and behavioral aspects and illustrates them with examples from actual applications.

 Specific topics include: